On Air Now

 Belousova is also an award-winning pianist, known for her incredible Player Piano project which has garnered over 18 million views on YouTube and received an array of awards.

-Yesterday, the composer shared some insight into the ‘amazing’ score for The Witcher, teasing a glimpse of the soloists and instruments they’ve been recording on, which include a violin, an electric keyboard and a djembe drum.
+Back in the summer, the composer shared some insight into the ‘amazing’ score for The Witcher, teasing a glimpse of the soloists and instruments they’ve been recording on, which include a violin, an electric keyboard and a djembe drum.

 View this post on Instagram